Up-scaling Ecosystem-based Disaster Risk Reduction

 Countries key activities

 - Haiti: enhancing and upscaling Eco DRR activities to drought-affected areas to strengthen communities’ coping capacities and tackle food-insecurity.
-Find here information on the main results in Haiti.
+Find here more information: case study, results sheet, success story, cost-benefit analysis, video

-- India: upscaling and mainstreaming Eco-DRR approaches to lake basins and a dry-land area in order to manage water-induced risks in urban spaces.
-Find here information on the main results in India.
+- India: upscaling community resilience through Ecosystem-based Disaster Risk Reduction (Eco-DRR)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen>nd mainstreaming Eco-DRR approaches to lake basins and a dry-land area in order to manage water-induced risks in urban spaces.
+Find here more information: Case study, Results sheet, Success story, Cost-benefit analysis, video

 - Uganda: strengthening river catchment management through multi-stakeholder engagement to reduce and prevent flood, drought and soil loss, in order to tackle food-insecurity.
-Find here information on the main results in Uganda.
+Find here more information: Case study, Results sheet, Success story, Cost-benefit analysis, video

 - Ethiopia: upscaling Eco-DRR through integration in existing planning and risk management processes to prevent drought, diseases and conflict over water sources.
-Find here information on the main results in Ethiopia
+Find here more information: Case study, Results sheet, Success story

 3. Mainstreaming: catalyse new investments in ecosystems and new Eco-DRR initiatives through capacity-building.